ShawxingKwok/ITWorks/content/docs/android/kdatastore/en/_index.md

 {{< tab "view-java" >}}
 1. Observe `LiveData` in `Activity`/`BasicActivity` and bind the `theme`.
-2. Checked `RadioButton` will change automatically as the user clicks, just set the initial state according to `isDarkMode().getValue()`, no need to bind.
+2. Checked `RadioButton` will change with the user's click.
+Just set the initial state according to `isDarkMode.value` rather than bind.
 3. Update the stored value in the `RadioGroup` listener.
    {{< codeImg "../java_basic_usage.png" >}}